Malicious Selling Strategies in E-Commerce Livestream: A Case Study of Alibaba's Taobao and ByteDance's TikTok: Results

-\textbf{Disgracing Others} is a strategy where the streamer depreciates the quality of competitive products or the reputation of competitive streamers.
-For example, the streamer in VD12 argued that some other competitors' (streamers') products were of low quality so that their prices were lower than hers.
-Through disgracing others, the streamer indicated a better quality of products than others and made an excuse for her higher price.
+\textbf{Disgracing Others} is a strategy where a streamer depreciates the quality of competitive products or the reputation of other competitive streamers.
+For example, the streamer in VD12 argued that some other competitors' (streamers') products were of low quality so that is why their prices were lower than hers.
+By disgracing others, the streamer was able to suggest that she had better quality products and made excuses for her higher prices.

-\textbf{Pressured Selling} means that the streamer steers viewers into purchasing more expensive products or additional products.
-For example, in VD7, the streamer tricked viewers to buy the newer version of the shoes by listing the advantages of the newer version.
-However, the new version of the shoes was much more expensive than the older version, which attracted many viewers into the session at the first place.
+\textbf{Pressured Selling} occurs when a streamer steers viewers into purchasing more expensive products or additional products.
+For example, in VD7, the streamer tricked viewers to buy the newer version of their shoes by listing the advantages of the newer version.
+However, the new version of the shoes was much more expensive than the older version, which attracted many viewers into the livestream session at the first place.

-\textbf{Nagging} refers to when the streamer repeatedly asks viewers to purchase products but at the same time, does not provide any useful information for viewers to make the decision.
+\textbf{Nagging} refers to when a streamer repeatedly asks viewers to purchase products but at the same time, does not provide any useful information for viewers to make decisions about them.
 Non-malicious nagging existed in all video recordings.
-We only coded malicious nagging strategy for streamers who pushed viewers to make orders without providing any useful production information.
+We only coded the malicious nagging strategy for streamers who pushed viewers to make orders without providing any useful production information.

-Based on the recording coding and the interview results, Compulsive and Deceptive selling strategies were more malicious and immoral.
-They were easier to be perceived by participants.
-Designing strategies were more difficulty to be perceived or verified.
-They were usually concealing and viewers were not aware that they were manipulated during the process.
-Malicious selling strategies might be enhanced or hindered by design.
-In the next session, we present how the three types of malicious selling strategies were mediated by platform designs.
+Based on the recording coding and interview results, Restrictive, Deceptive, and Covert selling strategies were easier to perceive by participants.
+Asymmetric strategies were more difficult to perceive or verify.
+They were usually concealed and viewers were not aware that they were manipulated during the process.
+The qualitative analysis also revealed that malicious selling strategies were enhanced or hindered by platform designs.
+The next section presents how the four types of malicious selling strategies were mediated by livestreaming platform designs.